<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <div class="elementor-widget-container">

 <p><span style="font-size: 16pt;">While there are many spamming methods, there are two main types of spam which are Advertising and Malicious.</span></p><hr /><h3>Advertising Spam</h3><p>Advertising spam can be extremely irritating by filling up your inbox on a daily basis, but usually the messages are in fact from legitimate companies that you have unknowingly subscribed to.
 Often these messages begin when you order something online from a legitimate company.
 During the order process there is usually an inconspicuous checkbox that says something to the effect of ‘Please send me notices about news &amp; special offers’.
 Unless you want to receive those potentially annoying messages, you will need to hunt this checkbox down and uncheck it.
 Not so surprisingly, once you are on a company’s mailing list, your information is often also shared with any of its partner agencies such as advertising firms &amp; sub-companies.
 Soon thereafter you end up with an inbox full of ads from multiple companies who also share your information.
 Most of the spam that makes it to your inbox is advertising from legitimate companies.</p><p>The good news about legitimate Advertising spam is that it is usually painless to stop.
 Any legitimate company should include in its message a method to Unsubscribe.
 Sometimes it may be a link, other times it may be an email message sent to a certain address.
 The Unsubscribe options that are included in messages from <u>legitimate</u> companies are safe to use, and usually the messages stop within a day or two, but sometimes as long as a week.</p><p>Occasionally you may see an advertising message make it to your inbox which is not from a legitimate company.
-These are usually easily recognizable and offering a deal on something like Viagra.
+These are usually easily recognizable and offering a amazing deal on something you may have little interest in.
 You would not want to use any Unsubscribe methods on a message that is not from a legitimate company.</p><p>Legitimate companies can also be faked.
 Paypal, Amazon, Fed-Ex, and banks are among the frequently faked companies.
 One method for identifying fakes is by paying attention to the address that pops up when you <a href="https://unioncountyor.gov/how-to-read-a-url/">hover</a> the mouse over a link.
-If your message includes the real looking Paypal logo <a href="https://unioncountyor.gov/how-to-read-a-url/">hover</a> over the link without clicking and look for an address in the form of <span style="text-decoration: underline;"><span style="color: #3366ff; text-decoration: underline;">https://paypal.com/somethingsomething</span></span>.
-If the link shows something completely different like <span style="text-decoration: underline;"><span style="color: #3366ff; text-decoration: underline;">http://sendusyourmoney.cn/somethingsomething</span></span> , or perhaps a misspelling such as <span style="text-decoration: underline;"><span style="color: #3366ff; text-decoration: underline;">https://payapal.com/somethingsomething</span></span> then there is a good chance that it is a fake.
+If your message includes the real looking Paypal logo <a href="https://unioncountyor.gov/how-to-read-a-url/">hover</a> over the link without clicking and look for an address in the form of <span style="text-decoration: underline;"><span style="color: #3366ff; text-decoration: underline;">https://paypal.com/recentorders</span></span>.
+If the link shows something completely different like <span style="text-decoration: underline;"><span style="color: #3366ff; text-decoration: underline;">http://sendusyourmoney.cn/orelse</span></span> , or perhaps a misspelling such as <span style="text-decoration: underline;"><span style="color: #3366ff; text-decoration: underline;">https://payapal.com/please/and/thank/you</span></span> then there is a good chance that it is a fake.
 Of course you would not want to try to Unsubscribe from one of these fakes either.</p><p>Any messages that slip through the filters that are not from a legitimate company should be forwarded ‘as attachment’ to your IT department.</p><p>Any spam that continues to come in from a legitimate company after a week from using their Unsubscribe method should be forwarded to your IT department so that they can blacklist them for not playing nice.</p><h4>Advertising spam review:</h4><ul><li>All legitimate companies should include an Unsubscribe method which is safe to use.</li><li>Not all messages with an Unsubscribe method are from legitimate companies.</li><li>Watch out for fakes of legitimate companies.</li><li>Use the <a href="https://unioncountyor.gov/how-to-read-a-url/">hover</a> method on links for proper identification prior to clicking.</li></ul><hr /><h3>Malicious Spam</h3><p>Most of the malicious type spam is filtered out before it makes it to your inbox.
 For this reason, the ones that do make it through can be difficult to identify.
-To be safe you will need to be able to recognize the main types of malicious spam which are spoofing, phishing, and malware.</p><p> </p><h4>Spoofing</h4><p>Email spoofing is the practice of forging an email.
+To be safe you will need to be able to recognize the main types of malicious spam which are spoofing, phishing, and malware.</p><h4>Spoofing</h4><p>Email spoofing is the practice of forging an email.
 One of the reasons that email should never be considered secure is because anyone can easily use literally any name and address they like in the ‘From:’ field.
 With so much of our information out on the web and social media, it is not difficult for spammers obtain the information needed to run a successful spoofing scam.</p><h5>Example &amp; Prevention</h5><p>Imagine receiving the following email from your sister Sally back East who checks in regularly on your dad who is in a nursing home.</p> </div>

 </div>